blast-project/CoreBundle/Resources/doc/README-Usages.md

                     _options:
                         tabsOrder: []
             Sonata\AdminBundle\Show\ShowMapper:   # The class of objects that needs to be configured (here the "show" view)
+                title: this is the show view title
+                titleTemplate: 'myBundle:Dir:myShowTemplate.html.twig'
                 _copy: Sonata\AdminBundle\Form\FormMapper # indicates to take the configuration of an other class of the current Admin class extension (including its parents configuration)
                 remove: [field2]
                 add: